Vehicle registration plates of Ontario: 1980 to present

-Off-Road Vehicle plates
+Off-road vehicle plates

-These license plates are issued to ATVs and other vehicles for off roading uses.
+These licence plates are issued to ATVs and other vehicles for off roading uses.

 Moped plates

 Snowmobile plates

-Unlike all Ontario license plates — which were changed to reflective plates in 1994 — the snowmobile plates remain non-reflective.
+Unlike all Ontario licence plates — which were changed to reflective plates in 1994 — the snowmobile plates remain non-reflective.

 Dual purpose plates

 Dual purpose license plates were first introduced in 1927.
 They were issued to vehicles that could be used for both personal and commercial purposes.
 Vehicles such as RV's, station wagons & motor-homes.
 They were noted by the X prefix.
 However, these plates were discontinued in 1973 and are no longer issued.

 1927 to 1972

 Diplomatic plates

 In Ontario, diplomatic plates were first issued in the 1950s.
 The first red licence plate was issued in 1959.
 Yearly plates were issued until 1986, when permanent plates renewed with stickers were introduced the following year.
 The ABC-123 serial format began in 1973.

 The current design is a white serial on red plate, using the 123-ABC serial format.
 "YOURS TO DISCOVER" is screened at the bottom.
 The red plate colour is exclusive to diplomatic plates.

 Any foreign representatives and their accredited family members are required to obtain special red diplomatic licence plates when registering passenger vehicles within 30 days of taking up residence in the province.
 This rule does not apply to the registration of motorcycles.

 These plates are most commonly found in Ottawa and Toronto where embassies and foreign government operations are located.